Snape3058/panda/README.md

 Field `extname` determines the extension name of the output file.
 And field `outopt` represents the option of generating the output.

-* Example tooling action of executing Clang Tidy with a configuration file `config.txt` in output directory and storing command line output of stderr stream to output file.
+* Example tooling action (Figure 4b) of executing Clang Tidy with a configuration file `config.txt` in output directory and storing command line output of stderr stream to output file.